the-rebooted-coder/the-rebooted-coder/README.md

 ![username](https://media.giphy.com/media/LqsUJ3sF6hao0BDIHJ/giphy.gif)

 *Nahh!* There's nothing wrong with my Grammar, I have intentionally added ***THE*** there.
-Thanks to GitHub for adding readme to a profile👍
+Thanks to GitHub for adding a readme to a profile👍

 That Just Perfectly Shows We HUMANS Need a Readme Too! 🤔